Canop/broot/README.md

     BROOT_LOG=debug cargo run

 If you want to discuss the code or features of broot, please come to [our chat](https://miaou.dystroy.org/3?Code_et_Croissants).
+If you'd like a new feature, don't hesitate to ask for it.